kaifkhan10/Chattingo-ChatApp-Java/README.md

 **Chattingo** is a Java-based encrypted chat application using Java Sockets and JavaFX.
 It supports real-time messaging, private chats, user list display, and features a modern chat UI.

----

 ## 📁 Project Structure

 Chattingo/
-├── ChatServer.java # Server-side logic with multi-client handling and encryption ├── EncryptionUtil.java # Utility for Caesar cipher-based message encryption
+├── ChatServer.java # Server-side logic with multi-client handling and encryption
+├── EncryptionUtil.java # Utility for Caesar cipher-based message encryption.
 └── ChatClient.java # JavaFX-based client with GUI and chat feature

 ## 🚀 Getting Started